- Are Christians bonkers to believe in the Creation story?

 Under huge pressures and pockets of extreme temperatures as the earth’s plates moved and the mountains were pushed up, many of those creatures were either fossilised or totally destroyed.

-The quote above also mentions Radiometric dating which isn’t as accurate as many people make out, there are discrepancies.
+The quote above also mentions Radiometric dating which some believe isn’t as accurate as it is made out, there are discrepancies.

 This is a huge subject and space prevents me from going into that.

-The bottom line is that fossils don’t prove that there was Evolution from small celled creatures to the ones we know now.
+The bottom line is that fossils don’t prove that there was Evolution from small celled creatures to the ones we know now, popular science tells us that this theory is fact.

 Dr. Gary Parker had given a lecture at the Tennessee University when one of the professors approached him afterwards and challenged him on a comment about mutation-selection and they got into conversation: